odzyoba4/OdieEngine/README.md

  <br/>

 <br/>
-Class diagram including the GameObject system, which is an inheritable class for object wishing to use detect collision, inputs, update and draw calls, or alarms:
+Class diagram including the GameObject system, which is an inheritable class for objects wishing to use collision detection, inputs, update and draw calls, or alarms:

 ![OdieClassDiagram](/images/ClassDiagram.png)